A strictly commutative model for the cochain algebra of a space: Introduction

-We prove the theorem using Mandell's uniqueness result for cochain theories \cite[Main Theorem]{Mandell_cochain-multiplications}.
-Since the definition of $A^{\cI}$ does not rely on the existing constructions of $E_{\infty}$ structures on cochains, the theorem implies that our approach provides an alternative construction of the $E_{\infty}$ dga $C(X;k)$.
+Since our definition of $A^{\cI}$ does not rely on the existing constructions of $E_{\infty}$ structures on cochains, the theorem implies that our approach provides an alternative model of the $E_{\infty}$ dga $C(X;k)$, namely $A^{\cI}(X)_{h\cI}$ with its canonical action of the Barratt-Eccles operad.
 If $k$ is a field of characteristic $0$, then there is a natural quasi-isomorphism $A^{\cI}(X)_{h\cI} \to A_{\mathrm{PL}}(X)$ relating our approach to the classical polynomial forms (see Theorem \ref{thm:char0}).

-The passage through commutative $\cI$-dgas has the advantage that we do not need to lift the action of the acyclic Eilenberg--Zilber operad to the action of an actual $E_{\infty}$ operad as done by Mandell~\cite[\S 5]{Mandell_cochain-multiplications} based on work of Hinich--Schechtman~\cite{Hinich-S_homotopy-limit}, and it also avoids the elaborate combinatorial arguments used by Berger--Fresse~\cite{Berger-F_combinatorial}.
+The passage through commutative $\cI$-dgas has the advantage that it provides a rather simple $E_{\infty}$ model $A^{\cI}(X)_{h\cI}$ for the cochain algebra of a space $X$.
+In contrast, the existing constructions of $E_{\infty}$ structures on the standard model for the cochain algebra are involved: based on work of Hinich--Schechtman~\cite{Hinich-S_homotopy-limit}, Mandell~\cite[\S 5]{Mandell_cochain-multiplications} lifts the action of the acyclic Eilenberg--Zilber operad to the action of an actual $E_{\infty}$ operad.
+McClure and Smith generalize Steenrod’s cup-$i$-products to multivariable operations that give the cochains of a space the structure of an $E_\infty$-algebra via the action of the surjection operad \cite{McClure-Smith_multivariable}.
+Berger and Fresse~\cite{Berger-F_combinatorial} use elaborate combinatorial arguments to define an action of the Barratt--Eccles operad that extends the action of the surjection operad.
 Another approach to capture the commutativity of $C(X;k)$ has been pursued by Karoubi~\cite{Karoubi} who introduces a notion of \emph{quasi-commutative} dgas that is based on a certain reduced tensor product, constructs a quasi-commutative model for the cochains, and uses Mandell's results to relate it to ordinary cochains.

 Since it is often easier to work with strictly commutative objects rather than $E_{\infty}$ objects, we also expect that the commutative $\cI$-dga $A^{\cI}(X)$ will be a useful replacement of the $E_{\infty}$ dga $C(X;k)$ in applications.
 For instance, iterated bar constructions for $E_\infty$ algebras as developed in \cite{fresse-bar} are rather involved whereas iterated bar construction for commutative monoids are straightforward.
 Commutative $\cI$-dgas are tensored over simplicial sets whereas enrichments for $E_\infty$ monoids are more complicated because the coproduct is not just the underlying monoidal product.
 This allows for constructions such as higher order Hochschild homology \cite{pira-hodge} for commutative $\cI$-dgas.